AdaCore/spark2014/docs/lrm/source/packages.rst

    package Outer.Public_Child is
       --  Outer.A1 and Outer.A2 are visible but
-      --  Outer.Hidden_State is not (by the rules of Ada) --  The Global and Depends Aspects are in terms --  of the encapsulating state abstraction Outer.A2. procedure Init_A2_With (Val : in Integer)
+      --  Outer.Hidden_State is not (by the rules of Ada).
+      --  The Global and Depends Aspects are in terms --  of the encapsulating state abstraction Outer.A2. procedure Init_A2_With (Val : in Integer)